macalinao/preston/README.md

 model.use('all', user.can('operate on the model'));
 ```

-As you can see, it is very easy to apply middleware to individual actions within Restifier.

 ## The Query Pipeline
 Restifier was designed to be very flexible so it could be used as a backend for any app.
 Thus, queries go through a series of steps before being transformed into what is sent to the client.